 The exhibition SHE has over 20 years of history at the Walker Street Gallery.
-SHE of mind and body depicts the multilayered and complicated aspects of being Woman today.
-It showcases the depth of textiles as a medium and its ability to speak without words.
+SHE of mind and body depicted the multilayered and complicated aspects of being a Woman today.
+It showcased the depth of textiles as a medium and its ability to speak without words.
 While there was a time, when the medium was considered merely a form of craft, more recent discourse has placed it at the forefront of contemporary art.

 2023 Exhibition (7 February - 31 March)